Core-2-Extreme/Video_player_for_3DS/README.md

 .....
 Thread model: posix
-Supported LTO compression algorithms: zlib zstd gcc version 12.2.0 (devkitARM release 60)
+Supported LTO compression algorithms: zlib zstd gcc version 13.2.0 (devkitARM release 62)
 ```
-Make sure you have release 60 or later. \
+Make sure you have release 62. \
+(later version may work but sometimes later version has incompatibility) \
 If you have older devkitpro, update it or compilation will fail.

 * Clone this repository